kevinlinvxd/kevinlinvxd.github.io/README.md

-## Welcome to my Personal Portfolio!
+## Welcome to my Portfolio!

 This is my personal website that I've started up just as a way for me to re-familiarize myself with JavaScript, HTML, and CSS.
-Plus, I get to host a website on GitHub Pages for free, so why not?

 This website was built with Jekyll and is hosted on GitHub Pages.
 Although bare right now, eventually I will be adding in my personal projects, a blog section, etc.